The TASEP speed process: Joint distribution---ASEP

 In the case of the TASEP the proof is very simple.
-From \thmref{ASEP-swap} we know that the probability that particles $0$ and $1$ never swap is $1/3$.
-On the other hand, \thmref{joint2} implies that $\P(U_0<U_1)=1/3$, and clearly on this event they never swap.
-Thus $\P(\text{swap}|U_0\geq U_1)=1$, and the result follows.
+From Theorem~\ref{T:ASEP-swap} we know that the probability that particles $0$ and $1$ never swap is $1/3$.
+On the other hand, Theorem~\ref{T:joint2} implies that $\P(U_0<U_1)=1/3$, and clearly on this event they never swap.
+Thus $\P(\mathrm{swap}|U_0\geq U_1)=1$, and the result follows.

-The argument for the ASEP mirrors the above, but is more delicate with \thmref{ASEP-joint} taking the role of \thmref{joint2}.
+The argument for the ASEP mirrors the above, but is more delicate.
+Theorem~\ref{T:ASEP-joint} takes on the role of Theorem \ref {T:joint2}.
 Start with

 We also have